(C) 2000-2004, G. Forrest Cook W0RIO (formerly WB0RIO)

 The circuit nodes marked +12Vf are all connected together, this is the filtered +12V line.
 The +12V line is filtered through a 10 ohm resistor and across a 100uF capacitor, those components remove audio noise that may be present on the +12V supply.

 A careful observer will notice that there are two identical +6V divider chains, one for the oscillator and one for the VCA.
 The first build of the circuit started with a single divider, but the oscillator tone changed when the circuit was keyed.
 A resistive divider feeding an op-amp buffer could be used to supply 6V to both stages, but it would cost more and consume more current.

 David McClafferty, VE1ADH, has provided the following ExpressPCB circuit board files:

 Paul Christensen (W9AC) produced a modified version of this circuit: CW-Sidetone-Generator.pdf (65K) that features a tuneable oscillator frequency and reduced key up feedthrough.
 The feedthrough in my circuit is inaudible as long as the two upper VCA transistors have matched gains.
-Modern transistors from the same manufacturing batch are usually sufficiently matched for this circuit.
+Modern transistors from the same manufacturing batch are usually sufficiently matched for the original circuit.